 1. User-friendly Healthcare Marketing Website

 A great website is a front door for healthcare.
 It’s the first thing patients see, and if it’s not well-designed, it may also be the last way they think about the hospital or healthcare practice.
-Create an easy-to-use website with a seamless interface.
+Create an easy-to-use website with a strategic interface.
 Always remember to assess the user’s experience.

 2. Find your USP and Stick to it